Empowering Montana: NorthWestern Energy’s expanded role at the Colstrip Power Plant

 Fact:

-Wind and solar generation has low operating costs, but its construction and land requirements are very expensive.
-Building enough renewable energy generation and the ability to store it to match the Colstrip Power Plant’s on-demand reliability would cost at least hundreds of millions of dollars.
+Wind and solar generation is low cost, but its construction and land requirements are very expensive.
+Building enough renewable energy (including the ability to store it) to match the Colstrip Power Plant’s on-demand reliability would cost hundreds of millions of dollars.

 Myth: